Ifakara: Sports

 Ifakara is the home of talented and many sports.
 The sports game which is very famous in Ifakara is football where there are famous football teams which participate in different leagues and tournament in and out of Ifakara.
 Famous football clubs are Shupavu FC, Mlabani rangers, Techfort academy, kilombero soccernet, the wailers, kibaoni boys and other.

 History

 Historically, Ifakara has passed through different administrative districts.
 While from 1899 to 1917 it was part of Mahenge militarbezirk, between 1917 and 1936 it was under Mahenge District (Larson 1976).
 From 1936 to independence (1961), Ifakara became part of Ulanga District.
 Today (2008), Ifakara is part of Kilombero District, Morogoro Region.
 It is both the division and district headquarters.
 The population is heterogeneous.
-The indigenous people are largely the Ndamba, Mbunga and Pogolo tribes and the population today constitutes also the descendants of Lipangalala, Ndwangira and Mfalikuivahaa, who as leaders from Zululand and Southern Africa arriving in Ifakara and the region as of the late 1860s (Larson 1976:14).
+The indigenous people are largely the Ndamba, Mbunga and Pogoro tribes and the population today constitutes also the descendants of Lipangalala, Ndwangira and Mfalikuivahaa, who as leaders from Zululand and Southern Africa arriving in Ifakara and the region as of the late 1860s (Larson 1976:14).
 Other ethnic groups include Hehe, Sukuma, Bena, Gogo, Ruguru, Kyurya, Pare, and Chagga.
 In terms of religion, Christians outnumber Moslems and pagans because of early settlements of missionaries in the area.